Arbol-Project/dcdf/ROADMAP.md

   between the current frame and the nearest preceding snapshot.
 (Obviously not an option for the first in a series.)

-- **uncompressed array** For some datasets with low uniformity, K^2 raster may not do better than a plain, uncompressed array.
-In those cases, just use the uncompressed array.

 Each call to the Layer 1 algorithm will produce one binary file which stores the logical 3-dimensional array provided.